royriojas/grunt-ez-frontend/README.md

 // project configuration
 grunt.initConfig({
   'ez-frontend': {
-    // all the options here could be overriden at a target level
+    // all the options here could be overridden at a target level
+    // or using the the specific options for a particular task
     options: {

+      cLessOptions: {},         // options for `cLess` tasks
+      autoprefixerOptions: {},  // options for `autoprefixer` tasks
+      cssoOptions: {},          // options for `csso` tasks
+      preprocessOptions: {},    // options for `preprocess` tasks
+      uglifyOptions: {},        // options for `uglify` tasks

       // the banner to be added to the top of the output files.
       // It will be processed by grunt.template.process
       // so it could use the same format as the meta.banner property.